Hyedryn/elikopy/docs/installation.rst

 	git clone git@github.com:Hyedryn/elikopy.git

-After cloning the repo, you can either firstly install all the python dependencies including optionnal dependency used to speed up the code.
+After cloning the repo, you can either firstly install all the python dependencies including optional dependencies used to speed up the code.

 .. code-block:: none